x86-arch/op/router/armvirt_64/README.md

 # OpenWrt for Armvirt 64

 Support vplus, beikeyun, l1pro, and Amlogic S9xxx STB are S905x3, S905x2, S922x, S905x, S905d, s905, s912.
 You can download the OpwnWrt firmware from [Releases](https://github.com/ophub/op/releases).
-Such as `openwrt_s9xxx_${date}`.
+Such as `openwrt_armvirt_${date}`.

 This OpenWrt firmware is packaged using [flippy-openwrt-actions](https://github.com/ophub/flippy-openwrt-actions) .
 If you like it, Please click the `Star`.